RobKnowles248/Caragh-Creates-Website/README.md

 As a potential customer, I want:

 1. Large clear images of products so that I can decide whether I want to buy them.
-2. Clear pricing so I can decide if the products are affordable for me.
-3. Intuitive website layout so I can easily navigate to the sections of the website I want to view.
+2. Intuitive website layout so I can easily navigate to the sections of the website I want to view.
-4. Clear information on who the business owner is and about the products she makes so I can decide whether I want to buy from her.
+3. Clear information on who the business owner is and about the products she makes so I can decide whether I want to buy from her.
-5. Clear directions over how to purchase the products so that I know exactly how to go about buying a product.
+4. Clear directions over how to purchase the products so that I know exactly how to go about buying a product.
-6. Obvious links to social media so I can look at previous products.
+5. Obvious links to social media so I can look at previous products.

 As a potential collaborator (materials provider), I want: